Lackford Lakes Nature Reserve & Visitor Centre

 Gold and red colours mark the coming of autumn with the arrival of a wide range of wildfowl.
 Birds including shoveler, lapwing, goosander, bittern and goldeneye depend on the lakes during the winter months.

-The visitor centre, shop and café are open 7 days a week.
-There's always someone in the centre to help you plan your visit, identify anything you've spotted or chat to you about the work we do and how you can support us.
+Open seven days a week, there is always someone in the visitor centre to help you plan your visit, identify anything you've spotted or chat to you about the work we do and how you can support us.

-Wildlife update – November
+Wildlife update – Early January 2026

 Bird hide, the wildlife trusts